irregular-rhomboid/irregular-rhomboid.github.io/_posts/2024-07-12-do-you-believe-in-real-numbers.md

 ## Conclusions and further reading

-Hopefully, If you've read all the way until this point, you should probably agree that accepting real numbers as we commonly do is not as straightforward a philosophical position as it might have seemed, and that bringing in the full power of non-computable numbers also brings with it some rather counterintuitive things that don't seem to physically make sense.
+Hopefully, if you've read all the way until this point, you should probably agree that accepting real numbers as we commonly do is not as straightforward a philosophical position as it might have seemed, and that bringing in the full power of non-computable numbers also brings with it some rather counterintuitive things that don't seem to physically make sense.

 Where do we go from here?
 One reaction would be to reject non-computable mathematics entirely and become a constructivist.
 While I mentioned that computable numbers are not necessarily nice to work with, there is nonetheless a large body of [beautiful mathematics](https://en.wikipedia.org/wiki/Reverse_mathematics), built around examining the intricate relations between theorems from classical mathematics and the formal languages that can prove them (possibly in a weaker form).
 Some go all the way into exploring parallel [*mathematical universes*](https://arxiv.org/abs/2404.01256).